gopinath-balu/human_activity_classification/README.md

 # Human_Activity_Classification_Using_Deep_Nets
-Classify human activity using accelerometer and gyroscope data from mobile phone.
+Feed forward neural network that classifies the current physical activity of the user using accelerometer and gyroscope data from mobile phone.

+# Acheived accuarcy of ~96 after 1000 epochs.

 Input Data:
 1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.